joncampbell123/dosbox-x/README.md

   focus primarily on Windows 1.0 through Windows ME (Millenium Edition), and then on Windows NT through Windows 2000.
 Windows XP and later versions are not a priority and will not be considered at this time.
-  These Windows versions are not based on DOS.
+  These versions of Windows are not based on DOS.

   If you need to run Windows XP and later, please consider using QEMU, Bochs, VirtualBox, or VMware.